Rishiraj1308/CABZI/docs/ARCHITECTURE.md

 5.  **Driver accepts:** The driver's app receives the notification and updates the *specific ride document* (`/rides/{rideId}`), setting `status: 'accepted'`.
 6.  **Rider gets update:** The rider's app, which is only listening to that *one single document*, gets the update instantly and shows the driver's details.

-This **server-centric, push-based model** is the core of Cabzi's scalable and cost-effective architecture.
+This **server-centric, push-based model** is the core of Curocity's scalable and cost-effective architecture.